Keen to amplify your content and reach more of your market?

 When you’re ready to publish, hit the Publish button, top right of the publishing screen.

 You’ll then see a share box appear inviting you to share the article with your network.

 To improve your article’s distribution and visibility, remember to add some hashtags at the bottom.
 See this post for info on how hashtags work on LinkedIn.

 Viewing Your Stats

-Once published, keep an eye on your stats for the article to see how it performs.
+Once published, keep an eye on the article's stats to gauge its performance.

 You’ll see basic numbers for reactions, comments, article views and reshares, along with a breakdown of some of the numbers.

 The reshares tab shows you exactly who has reshared your article.